-The web agent displays an image of the Industrial Managed Switch's ports.
+The web agent displays an image of the Managed Switch's ports.
 The Mode can be set to display different information for the ports, including Link up or Link down.
 Clicking on the image of a port opens the Port Statistics page.

-The port states are illustrated as follows:
+The port status is illustrated as follows:

-State Disabled Down Link
+State Disabled Down Link PoE In-use RJ45 Ports

-RJ45 Ports

-SFP Ports